The 6-Step Plan To Find More Clients

 The elevator pitch is probably the most famous type of pitch, and usually the only pitch most people have.

-Before I cover five other pitches I recommend you develop, let me pause for a moment to say....
+Before we talk about a more modular pitching strategy I recommend you develop, let me pause for a moment to say....

 You should never, ever, pitch in an elevator.